CS-SI/Orekit/src/site/markdown/architecture/ccsds.md

 Parsing a text message to build some kind of `Ndm` object is performed by setting up a parser.
-Each message type has its own parser, but a single `ParserBuilder` can build all of them.
+Each message type has its own parser, but a single `ParserBuilder` can build all parsers type.
 Once created, the parser `parseMessage` method is called with a data source.
 It will return the parsed message as a hierarchical container as depicted in the previous section.

-The Orekit-specific data that are mandatory for building some objects but are not present in the CCSDS messages are set up when building the `ParserBuilder`.
+The Orekit-specific data that are mandatory for building some objects but are not present in the CCSDS messages are set up beforehand when building the `ParserBuilder`.
 This includes for example IERS conventions, data context, and gravitational coefficient for ODM as it is sometimes optional in these messages.